lukelbd/gfdl-fms/README.md

 * Topography file `topography.data.nc`, containing a `zsurf` variable with longitude and latitude dimensions.
 * Locked heating file `heating.data.nc`, containing a `t` variable or `tdt` variable with longitude, latitude, and level dimensions.
-This heating replaces the thermal damping term.
+This heating replaces thermal damping.

 Truncation
 ----------